Shivanchha/cryptonerd/README.md

-# 💹 Cryptonerd – Real-Time Cryptocurrency Price Tracker
+# 💹 CryptoNerd – Real-Time Cryptocurrency Price Tracker

-CryptoTracker is a modern and responsive web application built with **React JS** that provides real-time cryptocurrency data using the **CoinGecko API**.
+CryptoNerd is a modern and responsive web application built with **React JS** that provides real-time cryptocurrency data using the **CoinGecko API**.
 Track price movements, market caps, 24-hour changes, and visualize trends with interactive charts — all in one sleek dashboard.

 ---